 Milton Nimerov died 26 years after his brother Seymour.
 Wouldn't you think that if Minky really owned the Bicycle shop, it would have remained open for some time longer?

-During my written conversations with David Nimerov, he made these statements to me: "My Dad Milton Minky Nimerov [was the owner].
+During my written conversations with David Nimerov, he made these statements to me: "My Dad Milton Minky Nimerov was the owner.
 Shim was his younger brother and the salesperson."
 "There’s a reason the stores were named Minky’s Bicycles."
-"If I recall, my dad did give Eve [Shim's wife] $3,000 to walk away."
+"If I recall, my dad gave Eve [Shim's wife] $3,000 to walk away."

 I don't know why he felt it necessary to propagate these lies for so many years.
 Perhaps just to be spiteful towards Shim's family.
-In my book, David's claiming Minky was the owner is like a person claiming to have served in the military but never did.
-Unlike both Seymour and Milton who served in WWII.
+In my opinion, David's claiming Minky was the owner is like a person claiming to have served in the military but never did.
 That's called "Stolen Valor!"

-Seymour Nimerov's immediate family has read this article and condones this information in the above note I wrote.
+Seymour Nimerov's immediate family preapproved and condoned the information I wrote in the above note before I made this article public.